andrasq/node-qfifo/README.md

 lines read have been successfully handled, and checkpoints the current read position, ie implicitly does an rsync.
 The fifo should not be read or written until this call completes.

+Options:
+- `minSize` only compact if file has grown to this many bytes, default 1 million
+- `minReadRatio` only compact if this fraction of the file has been read, default 2/3
+- `readSize` copy in chunks of this many bytes, default fifo `options.readSize` (64K)

 ### fifo.copyBytes( srcFd, dstFd, srcOffset, srcLimit, dstOffset, buff, callback(err, nbytes) )

 Copy the data bytes read from the file descriptor `srcFd` from between `srcOffset` and